bq/corbel-composr/README.md

 It uses the [composr-core](https://github.com/bq/composr-core) API for executing random pieces of code that the developers pushes to the Composr API.
 This random pieces of code, called **Phrases** or **Snippets** are model definitions for endpoints and reusable utilities.

+### Why Composr?

+When working with a microservices backend lot of requests have to be grouped together in a "business logic" middleware, Composr serves this purpose.
+It also adds a bit of coolness.

 ## Features